What to Expect

 - The client will be advised of any and all settlement overtures that are received and the advantages and disadvantages of the proposals and possible responses;

 - Any calls from the client will be returned promptly and, in any event, within 24 hours;

 - The Firm will expect the client to be available and responsive concerning information requested, issues raised by the Court or the US Trustee, and preparation for hearings.

 From the Bankruptcy System

 An efficient and effective bankruptcy system is so critical to the operation of a civilized country that the founding fathers provided for it in the United States Constitution.
-Over the years, the laws controlling bankruptcy have been modified many times, including the changes which occurred most recently as a result of the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005.
-While BAPCPA had its most dramatic impact on consumer bankruptcies, it also contained new and different provisions with regard to commercial cases.
+Over the years, the laws controlling bankruptcy have been modified many times.
+The changes which occurred as a result of the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, had its most dramatic impact on consumer bankruptcies, and also contained new and different provisions with regard to commercial cases.
 Because the laws are ever changing and because they are interpreted by case law which also changes frequently, it is vital that any attorney handling bankruptcy matters be committed to this area of the law.